They are necessary for a variety of reasons:

 During an examination, decay in a tooth can be seen if it is in an area that is visible in the mouth.
 Often, however, the decay between teeth or in areas where it cannot be easily visualised with the naked eye and hence remain undetected.
 The following images illustrate how taking a radiograph allows detection of decay otherwise not visible to the naked eye.

 For root canal treatment

 During root canal treatment, radiographs are an absolute necessity as the dentist is operating inside the tooth within the root system.

 For pre-assessement before major dental treatment such as:

 Prior to extraction of teeth

 Radiographs show the hidden root structure of a tooth and also its position relative to other teeth and other anatomical structures.
-This is helpful to plan the extraction to minimise trauma during the procedure and is especially important when wisdom teeth are being extracted

 For general diagnosis of pathology and gum disease

 Pain in the oro-facial region is often dentally related.
 Radiographs can be helpful in confirming the diagnosis.
 Simple visual examination might not provide enough information to allow the dentist to reach a definite diagnosis.

 Radiographs also allow assessment of gum disease severity.